marcossantiago/kubernetes-workshop/04_advanced.md

 In order for the Ingress resource to work, the cluster must have an `Ingress Controller` running.

 An `Ingress Controller` is a daemon, deployed as a Kubernetes Pod, that watches the ApiServer's /ingresses endpoint for updates to the Ingress resource.
-Its job is to satisfy requests for ingress.
+Its job is to satisfy requests for ingress or configures a Cloud LoadBalancer such as ELB or Google Cloud LoadBalancer.

 ---

 ### Ingress Workflow

 * Poll until apiserver reports a new Ingress.
+* Hosted LB:
   * Write the LB config file based on a go text/template.
   * Reload LB config.
+* Cloud LB:
+  * Update configuration

 ---